 Best Breakfast in Asheville—A Local’s Perspective

-Its my favorite meal of the day.
+It's my favorite meal of the day.
 Think about this: French toast, pancakes, waffles.
-All these delicacies are basically just dessert but at breakfast, you can eat them with fried eggs and bacon.
+All these delicacies are basically just dessert but for breakfast, you can eat them with fried eggs and bacon.

 It doesn’t end there.
 Slap some smoked fish, cream cheese, and various vegetables on some bread and bam, you’ve got a bagel and lox.
 Grab the aforementioned waffle, crown it with fried chicken, drizzle syrup on top.
 And that’s breakfast too.
 A porkchop and grits?
 That's breakfast.
 Sausage links?
 Breakfast.
 Crepes full of ham?
 Breakfast.
 Just a bowl full of fruit?
 Heck, that's breakfast.